 The Hitchcock problem is the problem of minimizing a continuous target function over a compact feasible set.
 We therefore immediately receive the following result:

-\begin{theorem} For any pair of compatible marginals $\mu_1 \in \R^{n_1}$ and $\mu_2 \in \R^{n_2}$ with $\mu_1, \mu_2 \geq 0$ and $\mu_1^\top \one = \mu_2^\top \one$ as well as for any cost matrix $c \in \R^{n_1 \times n_2}$, the Hitchcock problem \eqref{pr:PROB-Hitch} has at least one optimal solution. \end{theorem}
+\begin{theorem} For any pair of compatible marginals $\mu_1 \in \R^{n_1}$ and $\mu_2 \in \R^{n_2}$ with $\mu_1, \mu_2 \geq 0$ and $\mu_1^\top \one = \mu_2^\top \one$ as well as for any cost matrix $c \in \R^{n_1 \times n_2}$, the Hitchcock problem \cref{pr:PROB-Hitch} has at least one optimal solution. \end{theorem}

-Analogously to the case of the infinite-dimensional bilevel Kantorovich problem which we introduced in Section \ref{sc:INTRO} and discussed in detail in \cite{hillbrecht2022bilevel1,hillbrecht2022bilevel2}, in this paper we are interested in a bilevel problem that is governed by the finite-dimensional Hitchcock problem.
+Analogously to the case of the infinite-dimensional bilevel Kantorovich problem, which we introduced in \cref{sc:INTRO} and discussed in detail in the first two papers \cite{hillbrecht2022bilevel1,hillbrecht2022bilevel2}, in this paper we are interested in a bilevel problem that is governed by the finite-dimensional Hitchcock problem.

-Let $\Jcal \colon \R^{n_1 \times n_2} \times \R^{n_1} \to \R \cup \{+\infty\}$ be some given lower semicontinuous objective function that is bounded on bounded sets, \ie for all $M > 0$ it holds that
+Let $\Jcal \colon \R^{n_1 \times n_2} \times \R^{n_1} \to \R$ be some given lower semicontinuous objective function that is bounded on bounded sets, \ie for all $M > 0$ it holds that